Saba is a sophomore at Harvard College in Cambridge, Massachusetts.

 Amina’s work has been published on the site’s Discovery page.

-Her work can be found on the discoveries page!
+Amanda’s work can be found on the “Our Discoveries” page!

 Anupama is a high school senior, attending Treamis World School in Bengaluru, India.